Gifted Children: Most Popular Articles

-The month of May has some really fun and interesting days to celebrate.
+The month of August has some really fun and interesting days to celebrate.
 The days listed here are those that should be of special interest to gifted children and their families.
-The month has also been set aside to focus on some special interests.
-You can find information and activities for the month as well as the special days in it.

 What is it like raising a gifted child?
 This article provides one mom's stories of her experiences.